February 6, 1985: Frustrated by Apple’s shifting priorities, co-founder Steve Wozniak leaves the company to pursue outside interests.

 As he saw Apple changing, particularly with committee-driven boondoggles like the Apple III, Woz felt less at home in Cupertino.
 Having made his fortune when Apple went public, he increasingly turned his attention toward non-Apple activities like an ambitious music event called the US Festival.

-Despite this, Apple leadership viewed the Apple II as outdated technology to phase out over time.
+Despite this, Apple leadership viewed the Apple II as outdated technology best phased out over time.
 (Cupertino continued to produce some version of the Apple II until 1990!)

 Steve Wozniak leaves Apple for CL 9